Forest Elf or Fairy Costume

 Since this is a Halloween costume, you can and should of course let your imagination take this costume to whatever you want it to be.
 That’s the fun part of dressing up.
 I just thought it was also interesting to address the history behind the stories about elves and fairies.
 Since I’m from Germany (born and raised), I especially find Germanic folklore interesting and forest elves often appear in those stories.
 They also appear in Norse and old English folklore.

-What’s the difference between elves and fairies?
+What’s the difference between forest elves and fairies?

 Both fairies and elves are supernatural beings as part of old folklore, mythology, and fictional stories.
 They both have many similarities which make them easily confused with each other.
+While both forest elves and fairies live in harmony with nature and the natural world, I wanted to point out their unique features and differences according to those fictional stories.

-Elves are both female and male and supposedly live in forests which is why a lot of people call them forest elves.
-Fairies on the other hand are mostly believed to be females and live anywhere outdoors even water.
-Forest elves have pointed ears and feet whereas fairies do not but have big wings attached to their back that help them fly.
-Also, forest elves are believed to be normal-sized or small in stature compared to the tiny body of fairies.
+- Elves are both female and male and supposedly live in forests which is why a lot of people call them forest elves.
+They have pointed ears and feet.
+Forest elves are believed to be normal-sized or small in stature.
+Forest elves supposedly are amazing carpenters and masters in the crafting of bows and arrows.

 - flat elastic string cord